jmcvaughn/dotfiles/.docs/README.md

 COMMIT
 ```

-However, exposing a registered or dynamic port is recommended instead.
+However, exposing a unregistered or dynamic port is recommended instead.
 To use the same internal port but expose a different port externally, add the following rules:

 ```shell